Growing Vegetables in Straw Bales

 My advice to beginners: Start small.
 That way you can see if the technique works well for you.
 My first year involved a dozen bales, planted with tomatoes, peppers, eggplants, summer squash and cucumbers.
 In the second year, I expanded to 40 bales, adding lettuce and other greens, leeks, garlic, carrots, beets, radishes and herbs.

 You can find bales at garden centers.
-Wheat-straw bales are best, though other legumes, such as alfalfa and buckwheat, are reasonable substitutes.
-Avoid hay bales, which are often quite a bit cheaper, include dried grasses with lots of seeds.
-They break down too quickly and become weedy.
+Wheat-straw bales are ideal, though other types such as alfalfa and buckwheat, are reasonable substitutes.
+Avoid hay bales, which are often quite a bit cheaper.
+They often include dried grasses with lots of seeds.
+In addition, they break down too quickly and become weedy.
 Pine straw does not work well either.
 It isn't absorbent and it composts too slowly.

 Where to put the bales